 Recent publication: Splash of Indigo (Navona Records).
 Known for his music for traditional Japanese instruments, this album is Regan’s first release featuring his works for Western orchestral instruments and voice, representing a cross-section of his music over an eighteen-year period

 - Performance and ecology

-The "On Dark Ecologies" issue of Performance Research "explores a wide range of issues relating to performance and ecology."
+She recently co-edited the "On Dark Ecologies" issue of Performance Research which "explores a wide range of issues relating to performance and ecology."